-- (a) The quantities of halibut to be taken during the halibut fishing season or seasons in areas with catch limits shall be limited to 15,000,000 pounds in Area 2, and to 25,000,000 pounds in Areas 3A and 3B combined, each of the above quantities to consist of salable halibut and the weights in each limit to be computed as with the heads off and entrails removed. - (b) The Commission shall as early in the said year as is practicable determine and announce the date on which it deems each limit of catch defined in paragraph (a) of this section will be attained, and the limit of each such catch shall then be that which shall be taken prior to said date, and fishing for halibut in the area to which each limit applies shall at that date be prohibited until each area is reopened to halibut fishing as provided in Section 2 of these regulations, and provided that if it shall at any time become evident to the Commission that the limit will not be reached by such date, it may substitute another date.
+- (a) The quantities of halibut to be taken during the halibut fishing season shall be limited to 13,000,000 pounds in Area 2 and to 25,000,000 pounds in Areas 3A and 3B combined. - (b) The Commission shall determine and announce the date on which it deems the catches defined in paragraph (a) of this section will be attained, and the catches shall then be limited to that taken prior to said date, and fishing for halibut in the area to which each limit applies shall at that date be prohibited until each area is reopened to halibut fishing as provided in Section 3 of these regulations, provided that if it becomes evident to the Commission that the original limit will not be reached by such date, it may substitute another date.

-(c) Catch limits shall apply only to the halibut fishing seasons in Area 2, Area 3A and Area 3B.
+(c) Catch limits shall apply only to the halibut fishing seasons in Areas 2, 3A and 3B.

-Section 6.
+Section 7.
 Size Limits